Orphan pages are pretty much invisible to search engines and visitors.

 Orphan pages can also hurt the user experience because if someone stumbles across one of them, they will have no way to navigate to other parts of your site.

-As a result, they will likely leave your site immediately and likely look for a different website (sending your bounce rate through the roof).
+As a result, visitors will likely leave your site immediately and probably look for a different website (sending your bounce rate through the roof).

 How Can You Find Orphan Pages?

-The best way to find orphan pages is by using Google Analytics.
+✅ The best way to find them is by using an SEO tool like Ahrefs.

 This will show you a list of all the pages on your website, sorted by how many page views they got in a specific time range.